 Tell students to:

-- Ask a question about one of the main character's traits.
+- Ask a question about the character traits of one of the main characters.

 - Ask a question about the most important event in the text.